realdustsans/realdustsans/README.md

 𓈒 bodily 17, use he/they pronouns on me thankss

-𓈒 i speak english but i can understand other languages like spanish and russian but i sometimes use a translator
+𓈒 i speak english but i can understand other languages like spanish and russian but i sometimes use a translator lelelelel. i was born in texas yeehaw im cowboy

 𓈒 im trans (ftm) , aroace , and queerplatonic

-𓈒 im a dust sans introject n the host of a medically recognized P-DID system, don't have a diagnosis yet due 2 personal issues i prefer not to talk about it
+𓈒 im a dust sans introject n the host of a medically recognized P-DID system, don't have a diagnosis yet due 2 personal issues i prefer not to talk about it and just. living in america sigh

 𓈒 anytime im on ponytown im most likely offtab either in bed or playing roblox so i prefer u whisper me if u wanna interact.. sometimes i reply late or just dont respond at all

-𓈒 c+h is heavily enc , i love sitting with people !! i have a HUGE touch comfort in this game.. im mostly seeen with my friends in the UT area im rarely anywhere else
+𓈒 c+h is heavily enc , i love sitting with people !! i have a HUGE touch comfort in this game.. im mostly seeen with my friends in the UT area im rarely anywhere else unless i get dragged LOLL

-𓈒 i dont use really use plural i only use plural on some occassions
+𓈒 i use plural on some occassions but i mostly use singular prns ykyk

-𓈒 i don't really use caps dont jump me because im not always typing in all caps and hyper..
+𓈒 i don't really use caps dont jump me because im not always typing in all caps and hyper.. im usually dry siiigh only certain people bring out the actual me heart

 </details>